 7. Building and Safety Cost

 The nuclear reactors, where the nuclear fission process takes place, are required to be built with utmost perfection.
-The raw material and the construction cost is high.
+The raw material and the construction cost are high.
 Also, the security of nuclear energy is of prime concern because the side effects of accidents caused by nuclear energy are severe.
 Therefore, safety measures must be increased.
-A huge amount of the total fund granted for a nuclear energy plant is devoted to the safety precautions only.
+A huge amount of the total fund granted for a nuclear energy plant is devoted to safety precautions only.
 Therefore, making the establishment cost of the entire project to be sky-high.